-Susan Fenton, PhD, RHIA, FAHIMA
+Susan H. Fenton, PhD, RHIA, ACHIP, FAMIA

-Vice Dean for Education and Professor
+Vice Dean for Education

 Direct: 713.500.3591

-Susan Fenton, PhD, RHIA, FAHIMA, joined McWilliams School of Biomedical Informatics at UTHealth Houston, formerly UTHealth Houston School of Biomedical Informatics (SBMI)) on June 1, 2013 as an assistant professor of biomedical informatics.
+Dr. Susan Fenton joined McWilliams School of Biomedical Informatics at UTHealth Houston, formerly UTHealth Houston School of Biomedical Informatics (SBMI)) on June 1, 2013 as an assistant professor of biomedical informatics.
 She came to McWilliams School of Biomedical Informatics from Texas State University in San Marcos, where she was an assistant professor and co-director of the Institute for Health Information Technology.
 In August 2014, Dr. Fenton transitioned into the role of associate dean for academic affairs, taking over the management responsibilities for the Office of Academic Affairs and helping the school acquire health informatics and information management education accreditation from CAHIIM for the applied health informatics program.

 Jiajie Zhang, PhD